 The first, fundamental step in establishing an integrated programme of care is to provide the child with a safe and nurturing home environment within a foster family.
-To function as an effective foster carer, you should also have access to help, support and guidance.
-At ISP we are committed to providing our foster carers with first class training and advice, enabling them to develop the skills to create safe and nurturing family homes for the children they care for.
-ISP foster carers are recognised as fellow professionals and their contribution is fundamental to the whole organisation.
+To function as an effective foster parent, you should also have access to help, support and guidance.
+At ISP we are committed to providing our foster parents with first class training and advice, enabling them to develop the skills to create safe and nurturing family homes for the children they care for.
+ISP foster parents are recognised as fellow professionals and their contribution is fundamental to the whole organisation.

 ISP strives to develop a therapeutic culture, including recognition of how everyday caring experiences can be used therapeutically, which is especially relevant for children who have not received good enough parenting during infancy and early childhood.
-We want carers to realise that by looking after a child 24 hours a day they are in a strong position to meet their emotional needs.
+We want foster parents to realise that, by looking after a child 24 hours a day, they are in a strong position to meet their emotional needs.
 A lot of therapeutic care can be offered within the family environment.
 This would include understanding how feelings of insecurity can be triggered by ordinary events, dealing with difficult behaviours that occur as a result, and then being ready to respond to the underlying need whenever the child feels less defensive.

-Young people enjoy safe and stable placements in families who promote their well-being c) Referrals Team
+• Young people enjoy safe and stable placements in families who promote their well-being

+2. Referrals Team

-The Referrals Team based locally at Central Office, Sittingbourne, work with the Local Authority to carefully match foster carers to meet the needs of the referred child.
-This is a collaborative process between Local Authorities, Fostering Advisers, ISP Social Workers, foster carers and Manager.
+The Referrals Team, based at ISP Head Office, work with the Local Authority to carefully match foster parents to meet the needs of the referred child.
+This is a collaborative process between local Authorities, fostering advisers, ISP social workers, foster parents and managers.